|Nutritional Guidelines (per serving)|

 Smoked pork shoulder (or Boston Butt) is also known as a "picnic ham."
 A real ham comes from the hind leg and thigh of the animal and a picnic ham comes from the shoulder.

 The pork can be used for sandwiches as well.
 Serve it sliced or shredded on buns with mustard barbecue sauce or plain yellow mustard.

 - 1 boneless smoked pork shoulder or Boston butt, about 2 1/2 to 3 1/2 pounds

 - 4 black peppercorns

 - 1/2 cup apricot preserves or pineapple preserves

-- Add peppercorns, cloves, and bay leaf to the pork and bring to a boil over high heat.
+Add peppercorns, cloves, and bay leaf to the pork and bring to a boil over high heat.
 Reduce heat and simmer for about 2 hours, or until the smoked pork is very tender.
-Remove from heat; let meat cool.
+Remove from heat; allow the meat cool.

 Heat the oven to 375 F.